 IASH provides an enviable location in one of the world’s most intellectually inspiring cities, together with a dynamic network of international connections.

 The Digital Scholarship Initiative seeks to support work across the College by providing a programme of workshops, research seminars, bursary support and more.
 Find out more about the team, the steering group and their remit here.
 Digital Scholarship in the College of Arts, Humanities and Social Sciences is supported and guided by the Digital Scholarship Steering Group and the core project team.
 Applicants may also wish to visit the website for the Centre for Data, Culture and Society.

 Home to the Scottish Enlightenment, Edinburgh has a rich cultural heritage of scholarship and creativity that continues to the present day.
 In this haven of libraries and archives, galleries and music venues – all set amid iconic architecture – IASH takes the humanities beyond campus to engage the public and work with organisations in a variety of different sectors.

 The Institute welcomes visiting researchers from across the world.
 Since 1970, over 1,250 Fellows have stepped through our doors.
-Up to 30 researchers are in residence at any one time in our amazing – and eclectic – eighteenth-century building just on the edge of the University’s central campus, boasting views of the Meadows.
+Up to 30 researchers are in residence at any one time in our amazing – and eclectic – nineteenth-century building just on the edge of the University’s central campus, boasting views of the Meadows.

 From upwards of 65 countries, IASH Fellows form a global alumni community, and many career-long connections begin at the Institute.